mccbryan3/boot_camp_demo/README.md

     * Be sure you have authenticated with `az login`
     * Run `sed -i -e 's/\r$//' spn_bucket_create.sh` if you have issue with the interpreter
     * `chmod +x spn_bucket_create` if required
-    * Record the json output and the subscription
+    * Record the json output, the subscription and the storage account name
 6. Create a new branch in the local repo `git branch azure_pipelines_test_1`
 7. Switch to the new branch `git checkout azure_pipelines_test_1`
 8. 6. (optional) Run `curl ifconfig.me` and record your ip<br>